risonakamo/vlcsnaphelper/readme.md

 ## vlc snap help
-so that i dont forget how to use this thing. what does it do? it helps you go through that folder of vlc screenshots you have.
+so that i dont forget how to use this thing. what does it do? it helps you go through that folder of vlc screenshots you have. image-link to time stamp.

 ![](https://i.imgur.com/yopvPnx.png)